BilalAslam1/leapGrad-test/README.md

 - Make requests to localhost:3000/register
 - pass in username, email, password in req.body

+## Signin routes

+- Make requests to localhost:3000/signin
+- pass in email, password in req.body

+#### The tweet and chatting with user requests require a authorization token (any string value) to be passed in the req.headers

 ## Chat with other users routes

 To send a message: